 “Pussycat, pussycat, where have you been?
 I’ve been to London to look at the queen!”
 These are the starting words of a traditional children’s nursery rhyme.
-And it’s not only nursery-rhyme cats interested in seeing the Queen or the attractions associated with her.
+And it’s not only nursery-rhyme cats interested in attractions associated with the royal family.

-Buckingham Palace, the Queen’s official London residence and the administrative headquarters of the British monarchy, is one of London’s top 10 attractions according to Visit London.
-Visitors can watch the Changing of the Guard, tour the State Rooms, visit the Royal Mews, see changing art exhibitions in the Queen’s Gallery, or simply enjoy views of Buckingham Palace and the Queen Victoria Monument from adjoining Green Park.
+Buckingham Palace, the King’s official London residence and the administrative headquarters of the British monarchy, is one of London’s top 10 attractions according to Visit London.
+Visitors can watch the Changing of the Guard, tour the State Rooms, visit the Royal Mews, see changing art exhibitions, or simply enjoy views of Buckingham Palace and the Queen Victoria Monument from adjoining Green Park.

 Buckingham Palace has served as the official London residence of British sovereigns since 1837 when Queen Victoria made it her home.
 But the property’s Royal Family history goes back to 1761 when George III bought Buckingham House for his wife Queen Charlotte.

 Buckingham Palace sits at the intersection of The Mall, Constitution Hill, and Spur Road off Birdcage Walk in the City of Westminster in central London.
 The Palace is surrounded by gardens and green space on three sides.
 St. James’s Park sits on the east side and Green Park on the north side.
 Royal gardens run behind the Palace to the west.
 A number of London tourist attractions, including Westminster Abbey, the Churchill War Rooms, and Trafalgar Square, lie within a one-mile radius of the palace.